raspberrypilearning/encoded-art/en/step_3.md

 title: Only one shape appears
 ---
 + Check that you have **called** each shape function
 + The shapes might be there, but on top of each other.
-To change this you could call one function at a time by commented out the other two function calls with a hashtag `#`
+To change this you could call one function at a time by commenting out the other two function calls with a hashtag `#`

 --- /collapse ---